Dear MendMeShop,

 Always warm up

 Your body is less prone to injury during exercise when your heart, muscles and joints are gently warmed ahead of time.
 To protect your knees, warm up and cool down your leg muscles before and after working them, and learn the proper form and techniques for your activity.
-You can use the Inferno Wrap or ultrasound therapy prior to activity to help warm up the deep tissue.
+You can use a Knee TShellz Wrap® prior to activity to help warm up the deep tissue and increase the elasticity of soft tissue in the knee.
+The increased elasticity will give your knee a better chance of preventing re-injury.

 Use proper equipment